 Megmeister Ultrafris Pro Cool jersey

-Megmeister’s Ultrafris Pro Cool jersey is designed to keep you cool and prevent overheating by, of all things, “activating your sweat”.
+Megmeister’s Ultrafris Pro Cool cycling jersey is designed to keep you cool and prevent overheating by, of all things, “activating your sweat”.

 Instead of letting your hard-earned sweat go to waste, the tech in this jersey is claimed to cool you down when it reacts with the xylitol erythritol which is embedded into the “Freeze Tech prints” in the fabric.